firestar300/overlapping-marker-spiderfier-woosmap/README.md

 ## Get started

-First, install dependency in your project.
+First, install the dependency in your project.

 ```bash
 yarn add @mit0ri/woosmap-spiderfier
 ```

-Next, import the module in your JS file and instantiate `WoosmapSpiderifier`.
+Next, import the module into your JS file and instantiate WoosmapSpiderifier.

 ```js
 import { WoosmapSpiderifier } from '@mit0ri/woosmap-spiderfier'